-Each type of shotgun has its own ranges; an underbarrel shotgun or flak cannon, or a shotgun in a pistol form factor uses light pistol ranges, while full sized shotguns use submachine gun ranges.
-Flak cannons use conventional firearm assault rifle range increments (for flechettes, slugs, and grenades).
-Shotguns firing flechette or shot lose 1d10 damage for firing at long range and 2d10 damage for firing at extreme range.
+Shotguns lose 1d10 damage for firing at long range and 2d10 damage for firing at extreme range.
 Shotguns firing flechette or shot suffer reduced accuracy penalties for firing at long ranges (no penalty at medium range, -10 at long, and -20 at extreme).

-Although many weapons are multi-integrated after the fall, underbarrel shotguns and flak cannons remain in use due to their utility and their ability to be attached to other weapons without requiring attention from a professional armorer.
+Although many weapons are simply integrated into each other after the Fall, underbarrel shotguns and flak cannons remain in use due to their utility and their ability to be attached to other weapons without requiring attention from a professional armorer.